melina-learning/html-css-and-javascript-building-the-web-4479542/personal-notes.md

   - const: block-scoped, cannot be reassigned (constant)
   - var: function-scoped, avoid using (older syntax)
 - end of line → ";" (except of end of blocks of function, if and for)
-- "{}" used for fonctions, conditions and loops
+- "{}" used for functions, conditions and loops
 - console.log(): logs
 - closures: allows an inner function to access variables from its outer function